hashicorp/vagrant/website/docs/source/v2/boxes/format.html.md

 [provider](/v2/providers/index.html).
 Vagrant core itself only unpacks the boxes for use later.

-Within the archive, Vagrant does expect a single file: `metadata.json`.
+Within the archive, Vagrant does expect a single file:
-This is a JSON file that is completely unrelated to the above "box metadata" component.
-This file must contain at least the "provider" key with the provider the box is for.
+`metadata.json`.
+This is a JSON file that is completely unrelated to the above box catalog metadata component; there is only one `metadata.json` per box file (inside the box file), whereas one catalog metadata JSON document can describe multiple versions of the same box, potentially spanning multiple providers.

+`metadata.json` must contain at least the "provider" key with the provider the box is for.
 Vagrant uses this to verify the provider of the box.
 For example, if your box was for VirtualBox, the `metadata.json` would look like this:

 ```json
 {